 The BSCMR-RG is co-chaired by Stefan Neubauer (Oxford, right) and Gerry McCann (Leicester).
 The RG has seven task forces, which each include active researchers from throughout the UK.
 The RG has met on six occasions and several grant applications have already been submitted for funding.

 The Task Forces and leads are:

-- Chronic ischemic heart disease Lead: Dr John Greenwood, Leeds
+- Chronic ischemic heart disease Lead: Prof. John Greenwood, Leeds

 - Acute coronary syndromes Lead: Prof. Colin Berry, Glasgow